mxmou/customize-scratch/README.md

 ## The Scratch 2.0 theme

 Makes Scratch 3.0 more similar to Scratch 2.0.
-Currently in beta.
+Not actively developed at the moment.
+Thanks to https://github.com/infinitytec/I-Cant-Believe-Its-Not-2 for inspiration.

 [Click to install](https://mxmou.github.io/customize-scratch/scratch2Theme.user.js)

-## Credits

-Thanks to https://github.com/infinitytec/I-Cant-Believe-Its-Not-2 for inspiration.